veritrans/vtweb-prestashop/README.md

 ## Installation Instruction

-1. Download the plugin either from this repository or the Prestashop Extension.
+1. Download the plugin from this repository.

 2. Extract the modules, then rename the folder modules as **veritranspay** and zip this modules as **veritranspay.zip**